VanshikaTanwar/VSD_SEMICON2024-VSDNAVICAR/README.md

 [Demo video](https://drive.google.com/file/d/1VoYM0Dw4-xRLTiy9zCtznBR6Xd3ewQOk/view?usp=sharing)

-- The NaviCar demonstration showcases its smooth integration with the VSDSquadron Mini board, providing effortless Bluetooth connectivity via a mobile interface.
-Through the user-friendly app, you can wirelessly maneuver the car with precise commands.
-The car comes with obstacle avoidance technology, ensuring it stops in front of obstacles while still allowing activation of reverse or turning in other directions.
-This feature makes it especially valuable in the medical field for supply delivery, in traffic management to prevent accidents, and in warehouses for secure material handling.
+- The NaviCar demonstration showcases its smooth integration with the VSDSquadron Mini board, providing effortless Bluetooth connectivity via a mobile interfacing hence, we can control it from anywhere, till bluetooth range.
+With the user-friendly app, one can wirelessly control the car by giving precise commands.
+The car comes with obstacle avoidance technology,as IR sensor are used for this purpose with the buzzer , ensuring it stops in front of obstacles while still allowing activation of reverse or turning in other directions .
+This feature makes it especially valuable in the field of medical industry for supply delivery of medicines, in traffic management for accident prevention, and in warehouses for securing material handling.

 # Conclusion